 Fill out a no obligation pre-application

 In many respects, the steps in the process of adopting a child from Morocco are the same as most other international adoptions.
 Families have a home study done, and New Beginnings submits it to USCIS for pre-approval (I-600A) as part of the I-600 process.
 Upon completion of the country-required dossier, NB sends it to Morocco.
 In the meantime, once a child has been declared abandoned and can join a family through kafala, The orphanage will prepare the background study and legal documents, and match the child to a family.
 New Beginnings will present the referral of the child directly to the prospective family.

-With the acceptance of the referral, you travel to Morocco for the kafala.
-Our Program Facilitator in Morocco guides our families through the kafala process while abroad.
+After the acceptance of the referral, families travel to Morocco for the kafala.
+New Beginnings’ Program Facilitator in Morocco guides NB families through the kafala process while abroad.
 Most families will take one trip to Morocco for 6 to 8 weeks.
 One spouse can return after the court has granted kafala—this is typically at the 3-4-week mark.

-The children available from Morocco are 5 to 13 months at the time of placement.
+The children matched with New Beginnings’ families are 6 to 13 months at the time of placement.
 There are also older and special needs children in need of kafala families.
 We estimate the length of time from starting the home study to returning home with your child is 14 to 19 months.